 Prevention is the name of the game; before you get nasty diseases like type I diabetes or lupus.

-The incidence of painful joints and muscles, heart conditions and especially awful, once rare, auto immune diseases continue to soar despite medical and chiropractic interventions.
+The incidence of these serious conditions continue to soar despite medical and chiropractic interventions.

-Vegetable protein rich alfalfa was healthiest for the birds with 25 percent more omega 3 than those on grasses alone, but the latter still far exceeded the corn fed caged hens.
+Vegetable protein-rich alfalfa was the best for the birds with 25 percent more omega-3 than those on grasses alone, but the latter still far exceeded the corn fed caged hens.

-I like to toss our maize on the cob to our hens; that's definitely not the same as the food that corn fed caged birds get.
+I like to toss our young but mature maize on the cob to our hens; that is definitely not the same as the food that corn fed caged birds get.

-How to grow corn is an important subject if you're interested in best chicken feed.
+How to grow corn is an important subject if you are interested in best chicken feed.
 Every summer at least half the veggie garden is taken up by mealies, as we call them in South Africa.
-Right now it's midsummer and they are in full flower.
+Right now it is midsummer and they are in full flower.
 We have at least 600 plants; notice how many have two and even three cobs forming; enough for us and the birds.